HelmyBlub/chatSim/tasks.md

 Tasks:
 - more images+animations
     - thought animation
+        - job switch
+            - thought bubble
+            - display text in it
+            - each tought takes time to be able to follow
     - buy/sell animation
     - don't move directly to the middle
         - lumberjack walks besides tree, (left and right)